napari/napari/docs/plugins/npe2_manifest_specification.md

 ```

 The manifest file is specified relative to the submodule root path.
-So for the example it will be loaded from: `<path/to/npe2-tester>/napari.yaml`.
+So for the example it will be loaded from: `<path/to/npe2-tester>/npe2_tester/napari.yaml`.

 ### 2. Include the manifest in the package distribution

 The manifest file needs to be included as _[package data][pd]_ in
-distributable forms for the package.
+distributable forms of the package.
 For example:

 ```toml
 [metadata]